 Both parties will need to seek independent legal advice regarding the agreement as the parties need to intend to create legal relations for the agreement to be enforceable.
 However the agreement can include details regarding any number of issues the parties decide upon, the main areas being details regarding property, payment of mortgage, ownerships of the contents of a property and ownership of bank accounts.

 Furthermore it may be advisable to have a Deed of Trust drafted which will set out the ownership and respective beneficial interest in the home.
 Unmarried couples living together may also need to consider issues regarding a will, any existing wills will need to be checked to ensure they are appropriate for the current circumstances especially if the parties are later in life and have pre-existing obligations such as children from a previous marriage.

-If you have a query please contact one of our team directly for a telephone discussion or preliminary meeting free of charge.
+If you have a query please contact one of our team directly for a telephone discussion.
 You can also complete a simple form and one of our team of solicitors will contact you as soon as possible to discuss your case.